iainmclachlan/seMethodsGroup11/sqlqueries.md

     District dtct = new District();
                     dtct.population = resultSet.getInt("District.Population");

--The population of a city.
+-The population of a city. -DONE-

     strSelect = "SELECT Population FROM city WHERE Name = "name provided by the user";